newatoms/beta/_private/customers/stby/pitches/STBY-as-pioneers.md

 * Show how good the organisation is
 * Show the organisations impact on the future
 * Improve perception of the organisation
-* Show that STBY is accessable, entrepreneurial, inspiring, unconventional.
+* Show that STBY is accessible, entrepreneurial, inspiring, unconventional.